attachmentsme/developer-blog/cloudfront.md

 Moving Assets over to CloudFront
 --------------------------------

 Rather than immediately switching our entire site to using CloudFront, we decided to incrementally move a few key pages over.
-This allowed us meassure performance, experiment with cache settings, and to perform various other sanity checks before fully-committing to CloudFront.
+This allowed us measure performance, experiment with cache settings, and to perform various other sanity checks before fully-committing to CloudFront.
 We created several [Rails View Helpers](https://github.com/attachmentsme/cloud_front_helpers) to aid us in this incremental approach.

 Once you're ready to move all of your assets over to CloudFront, if like us you're using Ruby on Rails.
 You can simply add this line to your _production.rb_ file: